 Don’t mistake the style for a lack of substance; the reinforced, triple-stitched seams and latex bladder held up to all the testing we could muster.
 The bag was slightly out of shape when it first arrived, but we beat it back to normal after the first few sessions.

-This shape of this bag gives it some unique advantages for beginners.
+The shape of this bag gives it some unique advantages for beginners.
 The body’s sleek cut rewards “perfect” impacts, while bad connections can offset the return angle slightly.
-In other words, it works best with quality impacts, which isn’t ideal for strike volume and efficiency, but keeps you honest about your technique.
+In other words, it works best with quality impacts, which isn’t ideal for strike volume and efficiency but keeps you honest about your technique.

 The term “Gyro Balanced” doesn’t have a clear meaning, and their website isn’t much help, but this speed bag is definitely balanced, with a smooth and consistent rebound that makes for good training.